liberland/docs/regulations/drafts/order-on-governance-2.md

 The Minister, along with the Minister of Finance and the Secretary of State, will conduct economic diplomacy missions and strategies, presenting the case for Liberland and its settlement, as well as investment in its development, to both public and private international partners.
 They will ensure foreign investment flows into the country and facilitate foreign trade for essential goods and services.

 ### Article 29: Services for Citizens Abroad
 1. The Minister will advocate for the recognition of Liberland's Passport and the establishment and maintenance of honorary and regular consulate offices abroad, as per the Vienna Convention on Consular Relations of 1963.
-The primary aim of these institutions will be to assist and protect traveling Liberlanders who encounter issues in other countries.
+The primary aim of these institutions will be to assist and protect travelling Liberlanders who encounter issues in other countries.
 2. The Minister will establish a communication system for addressing such issues, including the potential repatriation of stranded citizens or criminals.

 ### Article 30: International Organizations